Christianity in Roman Britain: Context

+People typically believed in a wide range of gods and goddesses.
+They worshipped several of them, likely selecting some local and tribal deities and some of the major divinities venerated across the Empire.
 The archaeologist Martin Henig suggested that to "sense something of the spiritual environment of Christianity at this time", it would be useful to imagine India, where Hinduism, "a major polytheistic system", remains dominant, and "where churches containing images of Christ and the Virgin are in a tiny minority against the many temples of gods and goddesses".